shantanushinde99/Site-Guide-/README.md

 2. Enable Developer Mode.
 3. Click "Load unpacked" and select the project directory.
 4. Click the extension icon in your browser to open the chat interface.
-5. Type your message or use the voice input button to interact with the assistant.
+5. Type your message to interact with the assistant.

 ## File Structure 🗂️
 - **popup.html**: HTML file for the extension's popup interface.